 In June 2011, Haaland and her company, Four Points News LLC, purchased Four Points News.
 The weekly community paper was started in June 2005 by Granite Publications LLC.

-A charter member of the West Austin Chamber of Commerce, Haaland served on the Board and believes business leaders and entrepreneurs are the backbone of our local community.
+A charter member of the West Austin Chamber of Commerce, Haaland served on its board and believes business leaders and entrepreneurs are the backbone of our local community.

-Haaland is married to another career journalist, Bill Seitzler, and the couple has two daughters, both attend Vandegrift High School.
-They are active in the Four Points community, church and their daughter’s many activities including basketball, PALS, theater and debate.
+Haaland is married to another career journalist, Bill Seitzler, and the couple has two daughters who are in college.
+The family has been very active in the Four Points community since 2006.

 About Leslee Bassman, Senior Reporter